zodb/relstorage/README.txt

-To make Zope store in RelStorage, patch ZODB/Connection.py using the provided patch.
+To make Zope store in RelStorage, first patch ZODB/Connection.py using the provided patch.
 The patch is for Zope 2.10.5.
-Add the following to zope.conf, modifying the adapter and params lines to fit your needs.
+Then modify etc/zope.conf.

 For PostgreSQL, use this in etc/zope.conf: